 However, there are several problem solving RCA tools.

 It is an analysis tool based on the basis of empirical observations by the economist Vilfredo Pareto and the quality specialist Joseph Moses Juran since 1954.
 Also called 80/20 principle or 80/20 law, this principle describes a rule according to which about 80% of the effects are the product of 20% of causes.
 It was gradually established in the field to quickly become a real universal analysis tool appearing in all managers’ toolboxes.

-Very simple to use and apply, it helps to facilitate decision making based on common sense and pragmatic vision by allowing distinguishing what is important from what is secondary.
+Very simple to use and apply, it helps to facilitate decision making based on common sense and logical pragmatic vision by allowing distinguishing what is important from what is secondary and irrelevant.

-Hence, this diagram helps decision makers to better represent and visualize the essential problems and the primary actions to solve them.
+Hence, this diagram helps decision makers with solving skills to better represent and visualize the essential problems and the primary actions to solve them.